khalifa-aly/fhir-genomics-sandbox_fhir-ges/README.md

 FHIR Genomics Reporting Sandbox (FGRS) acronym is pronounced as "figures".

 It is based on HAPI FHIR project described below.
+The docker container is not yet configured to reflect the genomics components.

 # HAPI-FHIR Starter Project